jeffThompson/CreativeProgramming1/Assignments/Week05_Interactivity.md

 ### READING
 For next week, please also read these articles, found in the `Readings > Open Source` folder:

+* *Open Source as Open Culture/Culture as Open Source* by Siva Vaidhyanathan in the book ["Social Media Reader"](https://archive.org/stream/TheSocialMediaReader/Mandiberg-theSocialMediaReader-cc-by-sa-nc#page/n33/mode/2up)
 * *Motives for Writing Free Software* by the Free Software Foundation

+Think about how sharing code fits into your view of ownership and making money, and write up a short response (2-3 paragraphs) and publish it as an "issue" here, like you did in the first week.
+Title your issue `Firstname Lastname: Open Source Response`.
+Be specific!
+Why does the idea of open source and free software appeal to you, or why do you find it difficult to get behind?

+Optional, but you might also want to check these out too.
+Most all of them are in the same folder:

+* *The Cathedral and the Bazaar* by Eric Steven Raymond
 * Richard Stallman's [*Free Software Is Even More Important Now*](https://www.gnu.org/philosophy/free-software-even-more-important.html)

-Optional, but you might also want to check out, most all of which are in the same folder:

 * Sections 1, 2, and 3 of the [*Constitution for the Debian Project*](https://www.debian.org/devel/constitution)
 * The [Debian Social Contract](https://www.debian.org/social_contract) and [*What Does Free Mean?*](https://www.debian.org/intro/free)
 * Creative Commons' [*License Considerations*](https://creativecommons.org/share-your-work/licensing-considerations/)  * Gabriella Coleman's excellent book [*Coding Freedom*](http://gabriellacoleman.org/Coleman-Coding-Freedom.pdf) (available free online as a PDF)